jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase5-writeup.md

 ## Threat Models ##
 ### T8: Weak Passwords ###
 The lack of restriction for password creation makes it easy for users to be created with basic or simple passwords, giving a low level of protection should an attacker discover a username and attempt to guess the corresponding password.
-As our system is currently no rules are being enforced for password creation, even for the administrator account.
+Our system is currently enforcing no rules for password creation, not even for the administrator account.
 Thus, common and short passwords such as `password` or `1234` are allowed, leaving those accounts vulnerable to a brute force attack on their passwords.

-Our solution to this threat is to require a minimum length on all passwords, in accordance with the latest NIST guidelines<sup id="a1">[1](#f1)</sup>
+Our solution to this threat is to require a minimum length on all passwords, in accordance with the latest NIST guidelines.<sup id="a1">[1](#f1)</sup> We will make this minimum length to be no less than 8 characters.
+While we encourage the user to make lengthy passwords that are harder to brute force and/or guess, we will limit password length at 100 characters maximum, because excessively long passwords can take additional time to hash.
+We do not find it necessary to add a complexity requirement, as per NIST guidelines<sup id="a1">[1](#f1)</sup>, because research has shown this to be somewhat ineffective, as it has potential to add negative value to the secret.
+If a user must add an uppercase letter, number, and a symbol; they will likely change `password` to `Password1!` -  making it very predictable to guess the behavior, and therefore adding no more security to the password.

 ### T9: Online Password Attack ###